 On July 9th, Ema O'Connor and Nidhi Prakash published an investigative report on BuzzFeed News detailing the horrific conditions in ICE detention centers that have caused pregnant immigrant women to miscarry while under U.S. government supervision.
 Pregnant refugees seeking asylum had shackles placed around their stomachs, were denied prenatal treatment, lost dangerous amounts of weight, and were refused medical treatment when miscarriages began.
 An Obama-era policy had previously mandated that pregnant women could not be detained, and the Trump administration's "zero-tolerance" immigration policy ended that directive.

 The barbaric separation and imprisonment of immigrant families at the border has thankfully received widespread attention and motivated national protests (as of today, more than 700 immigrant children have still not been reunited with their families despite the federal deadline).
-But for many, BuzzFeed’s important and thorough article was their first time learning that detained pregnant women had been harmed to the point of miscarriage.
+But for many, BuzzFeed's thorough article was their first time learning that detained pregnant women had been harmed to the point of miscarriage.

 For MomsRising — a grassroots organization focused on maternal justice, health care, immigration, and human rights — the BuzzFeed article corroborated the stories of detained women they had already been defending.

-I spoke to Nadia Hussain, Campaign Director of Maternal Justice at MomsRising, about the inhumane treatment of pregnant immigrant women in ICE detention centers, their campaigns and policy initiatives to free these women and end family imprisonment, and how we can support their actions.
-As Hussain tells me, Trump’s entire immigration policy and mistreatment of pregnant women is based on punishment, resulting in human rights violations and a rejection of America’s supposed democratic values.
-“It is an abomination; it is unacceptable,” she says.
-“It’s time to speak up.
-We’ve seen with the family separations that people are saying something, and it’s making a difference.
-[Detainment of pregnant women] is part of that same issue.”
+I spoke to Nadia Hussain, Maternal Justice Campaign Director at MomsRising, about the inhumane treatment of pregnant immigrant women in ICE detention centers, their campaigns and policy initiatives to free these women and end family imprisonment, and how we can support their actions.
+As Hussain tells me, Trump's entire immigration policy and mistreatment of pregnant women is based on punishment, resulting in human rights violations and a rejection of America's supposed democratic values.
+"It is an abomination; it is unacceptable," she says.
+"It's time to speak up.
+We've seen with the family separations that people are saying something, and it's making a difference.
+[Detainment of pregnant women] is part of that same issue."